 In rather many cases volcanic craters contain colourful, acid solutions.
-Such lakes of acid are found in the craters of Ebeko (Russia, Kuril Islands), Maly Semiachik (Russia, Kamchatka), Mount Douglas (United States, Alaska).
+Such lakes of acid are found in the craters of Ebeko (Russia, Kuril Islands), Maly Semiachik (Russia, Kamchatka), and Mount Douglas (United States, Alaska).
 Nakadake Crater Lake (Japan) is almost pure acid, with pH ranging from 0.5 to 1.7, similar acidity is in Ijen Caldera (Indonesia) but Laguna Caliente in Poás volcano (Costa Rica) sometimes reaches even the nearly impossible 0.0 pH.
-As if this is not enough, phreatic eruptions may eject this acid up to 1 kilometre high.
+As if this is not enough, phreatic eruptions may eject this acid up to 1 kilometer high.

 Sometimes whole volcano consists of unusual substance.
-Such unique volcanoes are Ol Doinyo Lengai and Kerimasi in Tanzania – both are erupting very unusual natrocarbonatite lava which soon turns bright white as a snow.
+Such unique volcanoes are Ol Doinyo Lengai and Kerimasi in Tanzania – both are erupting very unusual natrocarbonatite lava which soon turns bright white as snow.